-First, we explore in Figure 4 the potential for hydrogen sector entry in the Baseline (that is, no climate policy) cases in Europe (panel a) and the United States (panel b) with hydrogen fuel tax at the level of gasoline tax in each region.
-For Europe, the frontiers indicate, for example, that combinations of fuel markup of 0.9 and vehicle markups of less than 1.6 or a vehicle markup of 1.0 and fuel mark-ups of less than 1.4, or other combinations inside the frontier between these points would lead to hydrogen vehicle entry by 2020.
-If the mark-up is above 3.0 and the fuel mark-up is not lower than 0.9 we find no entry through the year 2100 horizon of the model, and even if the vehicle mark-up is as low as 2.2 but the fuel mark-up is 1.7 there is also no entry by 2100..
-To generate these frontiers, hundreds of simulations of the model were run to exhaustively map out combinations of markups that lead to entry of hydrogen vehicles through the century, and thus to locate the frontiers.
+First, we explore the potential for hydrogen sector entry in the Baseline (that is, no climate policy) cases in Europe and the USA with hydrogen fuel tax at the level of gasoline tax.
+Figure 7a shows in which decade the technology will become viable at various initial mark-up combinations in Europe and Figure 7b provides the same information for the USA.
+For Europe, the frontiers indicate, for example, that combinations of fuel mark-up of 0.9 and vehicle mark-ups of less than 1.6 or a vehicle mark-up of 1.0 and a fuel mark-up of less than 1.4, or other combinations inside the frontier between these points would lead to hydrogen vehicle entry by 2020.
+If the mark-up is above 3.0 and the fuel mark-up is not lower than 0.9, we find that there is no entry through to the year 2100 time horizon of the model.
+To generate these frontiers, hundreds of simulations of the model were run exhaustively to map out combinations of mark-ups that lead to entry of hydrogen vehicles through the century.